- LLC v. Corporation

 4) File Initial Paperwork

-To begin filing as an S-Corp in the state of Florida, entrepreneurs will submit paperwork to the Florida Department of State, Divisions of Corporations.
+To begin filing as an S-Corp in Florida, entrepreneurs will submit paperwork to the Florida Department of State, Divisions of Corporations.
 When filing, entrepreneurs should be prepared to provide an Articles of Incorporation.
 This document will contain pertinent information regarding the business, including the:

 - Name of the company